jackmaden/philosophybreak/src/pages/articles/ubermensch-explained-the-meaning-of-nietzsches-superman/index.md

 >In the end, when the work is complete, it becomes clear how it was the force of a _single taste_ that ruled and shaped everything great and small…

-For, Nietzsche suggests, it is by living up to an indepedent _aesthetic_, rather than to an external ‘ethical’ standard, that humans can truly fulfill their potential.
+For, Nietzsche suggests, it is by living up to an independent _aesthetic_, rather than to an external ‘ethical’ standard, that humans can truly fulfill their potential.
 As he famously declares in his 1872 work, <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/Birth-Tragedy-Spirit-Penguin-Classics/dp/0140433392?crid=3P4QPQ8RR92BA&keywords=the+birth+of+tragedy&qid=1650786632&sprefix=the+birth+of+tragedy%2Caps%2C132&sr=8-1&linkCode=ll1&tag=philosophybre-20&linkId=40882a22fcc22c3e2a1e43c5d2742a01&language=en_US&ref_=as_li_ss_tl">The Birth of Tragedy</a> (in a typically compelling statement that features in our list of [Nietzsche’s best quotes](/articles/nietzsche-quotes-97-of-his-cleverest-statements/)):

 >It is only as an aesthetic phenomenon that existence and the world are _eternally justified_.